Andrew Smiler says that reports of manhood’s demise are premature. It’s as healthy, dynamic, and contradictory as ever.

 - men say their children and their partners have had more an impact on their life and are more important than ball games, boozing, and boobs.
 This shows up in interview after interview in Esquire’s “Life of Men” project.
 If you’re surprised, then you’re spending too much time with stereotypes and missing what’s happening all around you.

 - men are changing.
 This from market research firm JWT’s report on “The State of Men.”
 That’s news?
-I guess if you think men are simple or that modern day men are basically Neanderthals whose grooming habits and table manners have barely changed after a few millenia, then change would be news.
+I guess if you think men are simple or that modern day men are basically Neanderthals whose grooming habits and table manners have barely changed after a few millennia, then change would be news.

 What Friedman doesn’t seem to know is that masculinity is — and always has been — filled with contradictions and mixed messages.
 Many classic westerns, like Shane and Pale Rider, highlighted the tension between the settlers and the gunslingers.
 Neither trusted the other and, at least in those two films, each wanted to be like the other.